SteCodez/the-big-quiz-challenge/README.md

 ## General Info
 ---
----

 The purpose of this site is to make a fun but challanging quiz application using HTML, CSS and JavaScript.

 ---
 ## User Stories
 ---
 ---
 #### **As a user using this application the things I would like to see are.**
-*An interesting and challanging quiz.
+* An interesting and challanging quiz.
-*Multiple choices.
+* Multiple choices.
-*A way to keep track of scores.
+* A way to keep track of scores.
-*A leaderboard to show past scores.
+* A leaderboard to show past scores.

  #### **As a user returning to this application the things I would like to see are.**
- *New questions.
+ * New questions.
- *A way to share scores with other users.
+ * A way to share scores with other users.
- *Pictures to accompany the questions or right answers.
+ * Pictures to accompany the questions or right answers.

 ---